boystrange/ProgramVerification/src/Chapter/RedBlackTree.lagda.md

 ```

 These statements make Agda aware of the fact that from now on we may
-refer to these data types, even though we haven't yet defined their
+refer to these data types, even though we haven't defined their
-constructors.
-To do so, we now provide further `data` definitions,
+constructors yet.
+To do so, we now provide further `data`
-this time omitting the type signature of the data type being defined
+definitions, this time omitting the type signature of the data type
-but listing their constructors.
-In particular, a `RedTree` with
+being defined but listing their constructors.
+In particular, a
-black height `n` is necessarily an inner `node` (leaves are black by
+`RedTree` with black height `n` is necessarily an inner `node`
-convention) and its children are necessarily black-rooted trees with
+(leaves are black by convention) and its children are necessarily
-black height `n`.
+black-rooted trees with black height `n`.

 ```agda
 data RedTree where